bananakid/inkscape-w10-gtk/Inkscape 1.0 Theming Guide.md

 8. Right-click your Computer in Windows Explorer sidebar > click `Properties` > click `Advanced system settings` (on the left) > click `Environment Variables` > Select `Path` variable > click `Edit` > click `New` > type in `C:\Program Files\Dart Sass` > click OK in every dialog.
 This makes sure you will be able to use `sass` command in Command Prompt with no extra steps

-9. Create destination theme folders for your theme so Inkscape would recognize it at `C:\Program Files\Inkscape\share\themes\%YourThemeName%\GTK-3.0` or at `%UserProfile%\AppData\Local\Themes\%YourThemeName%\GTK-3.0\*.*`
+9. Create destination theme folders for your theme so Inkscape would recognize it at `C:\Program Files\Inkscape\share\themes\%YourThemeName%\GTK-3.0\*.*` or at `%UserProfile%\AppData\Local\Themes\%YourThemeName%\GTK-3.0\*.*`

 10. Copy assets folder from your working Adwaita folder to `C:\Program Files\Inkscape\share\themes\%YourThemeName%\GTK-3.0\assets` (or `%UserProfile%\AppData\Local\Themes\%YourThemeName%\GTK-3.0\assets`)

-10. Compile SCSS files of Adwaita using Command Prompt command (use right-click on folder > `Copy as path` to get paths): sass "%UserProfile\Documents\%YourThemeProjectFolder%\gtk.scss" "%ProgramFiles%\Inkscape\share\themes\%YourThemeName%\GTK-3.0\gtk.css"
+10. Compile SCSS files of Adwaita using Command Prompt command (use right-click on folder > `Copy as path` to get paths):
+`sass "%UserProfile\Documents\%YourThemeProjectFolder%\gtk.scss" "%ProgramFiles%\Inkscape\share\themes\%YourThemeName%\GTK-3.0\gtk.css"`

 11. Run Inkscape and select `%YourThemeName%` in Preferences.
-It should look exactly as default theme.
+It should look exactly as default theme

-12. Close Inkscape; modify SCSS files in `%YourThemeProjectFolder%` folder; recompile it using sass command from Command Prompt (press up arrow on keyboard); open Inkscape to see changes.
+12. Close Inkscape; modify SCSS files in `%YourThemeProjectFolder%` folder; recompile it using sass command from Command Prompt (press up arrow on keyboard); open Inkscape to see changes

-13. To test if everything is set up correctly, edit `common.scss` on line 15 and set theme to be `'compact'` (smaller buttons, etc.) — you should notice difference right away.
+13. To test if everything is set up correctly, edit `common.scss` on line 15 and set theme to be `'compact'` (smaller buttons, etc.) — you should notice difference right away

 **Reference:** [Inkscape Wiki Theming Help](http://wiki.inkscape.org/wiki/index.php/Release_notes/1.0#Theme_selection)